willegan/getvero.github.io/_articles/using-arrays-in-your-email.md

 ---
 layout: articles
-title:  "Using arrays in your emails"
+title:  Using arrays in your emails
 categories: email design
 ---